Professor Richard Harrison has built his career on careful restraint and classical scholarship. One student will destroy everything he's constructed.

 What starts with locked office doors and forbidden Greek manuscripts spirals into reckless obsession.
 Every touch risks the noose.
 Every stolen moment could mean ruin.
-And Nicholas, heir to an earldom, has the power to destroy Julian with a single word—yet he's the one begging to be taken.
+And Nicholas, heir to an earldom, has the power to destroy Richard with a single word—yet he's the one begging to be taken.

 They conquer.
 They consume.
 They remake you entirely.